About Me

 Clinical social work specializes in making sense of the person in their environment and connecting people to services – it also focuses on social justice.

-I put effort into to bringing awareness to my lived experience as a white cisgender woman as it informs my practice and psychotherapeutic relationships.
+I also aim to bring awareness to my lived experience as a white cisgender woman as it informs my practice and psychotherapeutic relationships.
+I value liberation and anti-oppression frameworks focused on collective healing and personal growth.

 I am licensed with the California Board of Behavioral Sciences as a Licensed Clinical Social Worker, License No. LCSW 97372.
 My pronouns are she/her.